AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 Whether you're looking for a one-time spotter for a heavy lift today (**"Pump Now"**) or a consistent, long-term partner to match your weekly schedule, our app helps you find the right person.

+Partner & Pump will also give users access to a social "Discover" feed to share achievements and connect with others

 ## 2. How to Install the Software

-There is **no installation required**!
-Partner & Pump is a web application that runs directly in your browser.
+Partner & Pump will be available for download on the app store soon.
+Users can go to the App store, search up Partner & Pump, and download to access the software and setup their profile.

 ### Prerequisites

-* A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
+* An ios device (IOS 15+)
 * An internet connection.

 ## 3. How to Run the Software

-1. Open your preferred web browser.
+1. Download the app on an IOS 15+ device.
-2. Navigate to the Partner & Pump website.
+2. Navigate to the Partner & Pump App.
-    > **Note:** A link to the live application will be provided here.
-3. We recommend bookmarking the site for easy access.
-4. If it is your first time, you will be guided through setting up your account and profile.
+3. If it is your first time, you will be guided through setting up your account and profile.
+4. Match or discover other gym-goers!

 ## 4. How to Use the Software